ethericlabs/ethericlabs.github.io/amazon-web-services/bedrock/getting-started.md

 ## 1.1 Create an AWS user group

-Log in as the root user
+Log in as the root user in one of the regions recommended by the AWS workshop

 https://us-east-1.console.aws.amazon.com/iam/home?region=us-east-1#/groups

 Click 'Create group'

-User group name: `bedrock-users`
+- User group name: `bedrock-users`
-Attach permissions: `AmazonBedrockLimitedAccess`
+- Attach permissions: `AmazonBedrockLimitedAccess`

 Click 'Create user group'